mxsjoberg/michaelsjoberg.com/public/posts/a-deep-dive-into-computer-vision.md

 #### <a name="10.1.1" class="anchor"></a> [Image-based theory](#10.1.1)

-In image-based theory, each object is represented by multiple 2D views with a viewer-centered reference frame and matched using template matching, which is an early version of an image-based approach (less flexible compared to human recognition), or multiple views approach, which encode multiple views of an object through experience (templates for recognition).
+Image-based theory is a concept where an object is represented by multiple 2D views with a viewer-centered reference frame and matched using template matching, which is an early version of an image-based approach (less flexible compared to human recognition), or multiple views approach, which encode multiple views of an object through experience (templates for recognition).

 #### <a name="10.1.2" class="anchor"></a> [Classification](#10.1.2)